farmera/sare_grant/introduction.md

 Intensive agricultural production systems, like sugarcane, typically require a higher input rate of nitrogen (N) to achieve sufficient biomass and yield.
 Along with N rate optimization, the timing of N application is also important.
 Development of effective and affordable N management systems is essential to maintain sustainable sugarcane agriculture in Louisiana, both from an economic and an environmental perspective.
-Our study sought to address this need.
+Our study sought to address this need by exploring new and largely untested methods of remote sensing.

 #### Study Goals
 Methods currently employed to determine crop N status in sugarcane include visual inspection, tissue analysis, and